micro-os-plus/web-jekyll/pages/user-manual/basic-concepts.md

 The problem in this scenario is that although the high priority thread announced its intention to acquire the resource and knows it must wait for the low priority thread to release it, a medium priority thread can still prevent this to happen, behaving as like having the highest priority.
 This is known as **unbounded priority inversion**.
 It is unbounded because any medium priority can extend the time the high priority thread has to wait for the resource.

+This problem was known for long, but many times ignored, until it was reported to have affected the [NASA JPL’s Mars Pathfinder](https://en.wikipedia.org/wiki/Mars_Pathfinder) spacecraft (see [What really happened on Mars?](http://research.microsoft.com/en-us/um/people/mbj/Mars_Pathfinder/)).

 One of the possible solutions to avoid this is for the high priority thread to temporarily boost the priority of the low priority thread, to prevent other threads to interfere and so help the low priority thread to complete its job sooner.
 This is known as **priority inheritance**.

 <div style="text-align:center">